Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 The Obi Belt — The Art Within the Art

-The obi is often the most expensive part of a kimono outfit — intricate gold-and-silk brocade like this can take months to weave by hand.
+The obi is often the most expensive and intricate part of the entire kimono ensemble.

 6